hanrichard/Notebook/interview_react_js.md

 ### What is the purpose of using super constructor with props argument?
 The main reason of passing props parameter to super() call is to access this.props in your child constructors.

+### What is reconciliation?
+When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
+When they are not equal, React will update the DOM.
+This process is called reconciliation.